Free Trial

 • First Acceptance focuses on non-standard automobile insurance for individuals who may struggle to secure coverage from standard carriers due to various factors.

 Shares of First Acceptance Corporation (OTCMKTS:FACO - Get Free Report) were down 2.7% on Friday .
 The company traded as low as $3.48 and last traded at $3.60.
-Approximately 4,800 shares traded hands during trading, an increase of 242% from the average daily volume of 1,403 shares.
+Approximately 4,800 shares were traded during trading, an increase of 242% from the average daily volume of 1,403 shares.
 The stock had previously closed at $3.70.

-First Acceptance Stock Down 2.5%
+First Acceptance Stock Up 1.1%

-About First Acceptance
+First Acceptance Company Profile

 (Get Free Report)